MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credssp.md

 This policy setting applies when server authentication was achieved via NTLM.

-If you enable this policy setting, you can specify the servers to which the user's default credentials can be delegated (default credentials are those that you use when first logging on to Windows).
+- If you enable this policy setting, you can specify the servers to which the user's default credentials can be delegated (default credentials are those that you use when first logging on to Windows).

 If you disable or do not configure (by default) this policy setting, delegation of default credentials is not permitted to any machine.

+> [!NOTE]
-Note: The "Allow delegating default credentials with NTLM-only server authentication" policy setting can be set to one or more Service Principal Names (SPNs).
+> The "Allow delegating default credentials with NTLM-only server authentication" policy setting can be set to one or more Service Principal Names (SPNs).
 The SPN represents the target server to which the user credentials can be delegated.
 The use of a single wildcard character is permitted when specifying the SPN.

 For Example:
 TERMSRV/host.humanresources.fabrikam.com Remote Desktop Session Host running on host.humanresources.fabrikam.com machine